-We have developed this report with reference to the Global Reporting Initiative ("GRI") Standards due to its international recognition and acceptability by stakeholders.
-For this report, we have transitioned to latest version of the GRI Standards - the GRI Universal Standards 2021.
-The report also complies with the SGX-ST Listing Rules (711A and 711B).
+We have developed this report with reference to the Global Reporting Initiative ("GRI") Standards 2021 as it is the most widely used and internationally accepted sustainability reporting framework and continues to be deemed most suitable for AnnAik's sustainability reporting.
+This report also complies with the SGX-ST Listing Rules (711A and 711B).
 In addition, we have integrated the United Nations Sustainable Development Goals ("SDGs") into our materiality process to reflect Annaik's contribution and commitment to achieving the SDGs.
-As such, the GRI standards continue to be deemed most suitable for AnnAik's sustainability reporting.